i05nagai/memorandum/language/english_speaking.md

         * pleasant and kind
     * disease
         * a benign tumor is not likely to cause death
+* genial
+    * friendly and pleasant
+    * a genial personality
+        * The teacher is very genial/has a genial manner.
 * malignant
     * leading to death
         * The pathologist’s report said the tumor was malignant.